AlaskaAirlines/auro/docs/NEW_REACT_PROJECT_SETUP.md

 ## ODS Design Tokens

 Design Tokens are required to drive the overall UI of the Orion Design System.
-These set-up instructions will address installing tokens as native CSS Custom Properties.
+These set-up instructions will address installing tokens as native CSS custom properties.

 ```
 $ npm i @alaskaairux/orion-design-tokens